gchure/phd/docs/src/chapter_02/section_05_results.md

 ### Determination of the *in vivo* MWC Parameters

-The three parameters that we tune experimentally are shown in , leaving the three allosteric parameters ($\Delta \varepsilon_{AI}$, $K_A$, and $K_I$) to be determined by fitting.
+&nbsp;&nbsp;&nbsp;&nbsp;The three parameters that we tune experimentally are shown in , leaving the three allosteric parameters ($\Delta \varepsilon_{AI}$, $K_A$, and $K_I$) to be determined by fitting.
 We used previous LacI fold-change data [@brewster2014] to infer that $\Delta\varepsilon_{AI} = 4.5\, k_BT$ (see